- Comédie en 3 actes, mélée de morceaux en musique

 - First performed: Opéra-Comique (Hôtel de Bourgogne), Paris, 22 November 1762

-Is this the first great French opera?
-Certainly, it’s the first a normally constituted person can enjoy wholeheartedly: full of tunes, cheer, striking sonic effects, and actual people.
+Le roi et le fermier has as much claim to be the first “modern” opera as Gluck’s Orfeo (also 1762).
+It’s arguably the first great, “easily accessible” French opera: full of tunes, cheer, striking sonic effects, and actual people.
 Rameau’s Hippolyte et Aricie is magnificent, but it’s a historic artifact.
-With Monsigny’s opera, we step straight from the classical world of tragédie lyrique, with its gods, heroes, kings, and monsters, into the intimate, human world of Weber’s Freischütz.
+With Monsigny’s opera, we step straight from the classical world of tragédie lyrique, with its gods, heroes, kings, and monsters, into an intimate, human world anticipating Weber’s Freischütz.

 The 1760s and 1770s were, Giroud argued, the golden age of the opéra-comique.
 “Its vogue paralleled an evolution of the French theatre in general, away from the classical tragedy and its mythological or ancient themes, and towards what Diderot called the “drame bourgeois”: serious plays, usually in prose, set in the present, and involving characters with whom a middle-class audience could identify and situations it would recognise.”